ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 For each post, our staff will review it and either give full credit or give feedback; you must respond to the feedback to receive full credit on your post.
 We'll post specific final deadlines for this feedback with each assignment.
+In general you will get a final score of 2, 1, or 0.
+The gradeing section below talks about how this relates to your course grade.

 ### Skill Demonstrations